-A: The new U.S. circuit of professional track and field meets made its debut at Hayward Field last July with 140 athletes – on coed teams representing Portland, San Francisco, New York City and Philadelphia – competing for prize money and additional benefits in excess of a half-million dollars.
-Representatives from each team use an athlete draft and free agency to construct their team’s roster.
-The 2017 TrackTown Summer Series has expanded to three meets at Stanford University in Palo Alto, CA, Mount Hood Community College in Gresham, OR, Icahn Stadium in New York, NY and has the intention of expanding to other venues in upcoming seasons.
+A: The new U.S. circuit of professional track and field meets made its highly acclaimed debut at Hayward Field last July with 140 athletes, split evenly between men and women, taking part in a scored competition between teams representing Portland, San Francisco, New York City and Philadelphia.
+The athletes competed for prize money and additional benefits in excess of a half-million dollars.
+Representatives from each team used an athlete draft and free agency to construct their team’s roster.
+The 2017 TrackTown Summer Series has expanded to three competitions – two West Coast meets in San Francisco and Portland and a Championship meet in New York City – with the intention of adding more venues in upcoming seasons.

 The TrackTown Summer Series is designed to provide top American track and field athletes with fun and innovative competitive opportunities on U.S. soil, with the ultimate goal of making those athletes household names by the time the 2021 IAAF World Championships arrive.